damianhakert/damianhakert.github.io/source/_posts/2015-01-27-7-git-personalities.markdown

 going to hurt anyone..

 How wrong you are.
 You just broke the build for everyone else.
-Either you'll have to fix this yourself quickly or your leaving your team to clean up your mess.
+Either you'll have to fix this yourself quickly or you're leaving your team to clean up your mess.

 ### Fixing the breaker